Login

 3.What types of property are subject to this tax?

-4.How is capital gains tax on property calculated?
+4.How is property gains tax calculated?

-6.How can capital gains tax on property be reduced?
+6.How can property gains tax be reduced?

-8.Can capital gains tax be deferred?
+8.Can property gains tax be deferred?

 9.What other taxes and fees do I have to pay when selling my home?